n8n-io/n8n-docs/docs/nodes/credentials/PayPal/README.md

 # PayPal

 You can find information about the operations supported by the PayPal node on the [integrations](https://n8n.io/integrations/n8n-nodes-base.payPal) page.
-You can also browse the source code of the node on [PayPal](https://github.com/n8n-io/n8n/tree/master/packages/nodes-base/nodes/PayPal).
+You can also browse the source code of the node on [GitHub](https://github.com/n8n-io/n8n/tree/master/packages/nodes-base/nodes/PayPal).

-## Pre-requisites
+## Prerequisites

 Create a [PayPal](https://paypal.com/) account.